MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

    ![Dialog: Enable Developer Mode for Windows](./winui-images/enable-developer-mode.png)

-1. If that dialog appears, click **settings for developers**, and then turn on the **Developer Mode** toggle, click the **Yes** button, and then click the **Close** button of the Visual Studio dialog.

-   For more information, if needed, see [Enable your device for development](/windows/apps/get-started/enable-your-device-for-development), at _Build desktop apps for Windows_.
+1. If that dialog appears, click **settings for developers**, turn on the **Developer Mode** toggle, click the **Yes** button, and then click the **Close** button of the Visual Studio dialog.
+For more information about Developer Mode, see [Enable your device for development](/windows/apps/get-started/enable-your-device-for-development), at _Build desktop apps for Windows_.

    The project builds.
 The blank WinUI Desktop app opens, with no WebView2 control added yet: